A semi-agnostic ansatz with variable structure for quantum machine learning

-Despite recent relatively large-scale QML implementations~\cite{harrigan2021quantum,arute2020hartree,ollitrault2020quantum}, there are still several issues that need to be addressed to ensure that QML can provide a quantum advantage on NISQ devices.
+Despite recent relatively large-scale implementations of VQAs~\cite{harrigan2021quantum,arute2020hartree,ollitrault2020quantum}, there are still several issues that need to be addressed to ensure that VQAs can provide a quantum advantage on NISQ devices.
 One issue is trainability.
-For instance, it has been shown that several QML architectures become untrainable for large problem sizes due to the existence of the so-called barren plateau phenomenon~\cite{mcclean2018barren,cerezo2020cost,pesah2020absence,holmes2020barren,zhao2021analyzing}, which can be linked to circuits having large expressibility~\cite{holmes2021connecting} or generating large quantities of entanglement~\cite{sharma2020trainability,patti2020entanglement,marrero2020entanglement}.
+For instance, it has been shown that several VQA architectures become untrainable for large problem sizes due to the existence of the so-called barren plateau phenomenon~\cite{mcclean2018barren,cerezo2020cost,pesah2020absence,holmes2020barren,zhao2021analyzing,thanasilp2021subtleties}, which can be linked to circuits having large expressibility~\cite{holmes2021connecting} or generating large quantities of entanglement~\cite{sharma2020trainability,patti2020entanglement,marrero2020entanglement}.
 The exponential scaling caused by such barren plateaus cannot simply be escaped by changing the optimizer~\cite{cerezo2020impact,arrasmith2020effect}.
 However, some promising strategies have been proposed to mitigate barren plateaus, such as correlating parameters~\cite{volkoff2021large}, layerwise training~\cite{skolik2020layerwise}, and clever parameter initialization~\cite{grant2019initialization,verdon2019learning}.

 The other major issue is quantum hardware noise, which accumulates with the circuit depth~\cite{wang2020noise,franca2020limitations}.
 This of course reduces the accuracy of observable estimation, e.g., when trying to estimate a ground state energy.
 However, it also leads to a more subtle and detrimental issue known as noise-induced barren plateaus~\cite{wang2020noise}.
 Here, the noise corrupts the states in the quantum circuit and the cost function exponentially concentrates around its mean value.
 Similar to other barren plateaus, this phenomenon leads to an exponentially large precision being required to train the parameters.
 Currently, no strategies have been proposed to deal with noise-induced barren plateaus.
 Hence developing such strategies is a crucial research direction.